sjgaughran/amnh-museumomics/README.md

 `dapc1 <- dapc(data, grp$grp)`

-This algorithm is a little more prone to overfitting, but there is no plateau in the information gained in the PCs, so let's keep them all.
+This algorithm is a little more prone to overfitting, so let's retain only ~80 PCs.

 `dapc1`